 First look, first surprise!
 Bows, turns, bends and curved facets on the blade.
 The eye searches for a straight line, an anchor point and finds … nothing.
 The design of the handle repeats the same elements.
 Curves and bows again but surprinsingly the design does not seem obsessive or artificial.

 The design concept is bold and exciting.
+Will it work?